TonyToniy/Kucoin-grid-spot-trading-bot/README.md

 - Grid trading with configurable spacing and levels
 - Trend detection using 10-period and 50-period SMA
 - Automatic grid recentering based on price shifts or idle timeouts
-- Tor proxy integration for countries that Kcoin.com API trading is not supported
+- Tor proxy integration for countries that Kcoin.com API trading is restricted
 - Detailed logging and profit tracking

 ## Requirements